fbrzlarosa/stackbyte-website/scripts/README-WINDOWS.md

 ## 📝 Important Notes

 - The tracker starts **automatically** on every system reboot
+- The tracker runs **completely in background** - no terminal windows will appear
 - The tracker checks status every **30 seconds** (configurable in `tracker.js`)
 - If the PC is idle for more than **5 minutes**, the status becomes "offline"
 - The tracker requires an active internet connection to work